“Denial, Anger, Acceptance” Review

 By the end of the episode, we see Tony not as a golem, but as a loving father who is moved to tears by his daughter’s choir recital (guess that crystal meth did the trick after all).
 Series creator David Chase wants us to consider this stark juxtaposition, especially early on in season one.
 Tony is able to revel in the beauty of his daughter’s performance, but he’s also responsible for the violent actions that occur due to his influence.

 For example, it turns out that the “talking to” suggested by Livia is actually a mock execution.
 Chris is taken to the pier and held at gunpoint.
-His life is spared, but the former tough-guy is left in a vulnerable, paranoid state.
-Concurrently, Brendan Filone is given the same treatment but without the mock — shot to death in his bathtub by Uncle Junior’s henchman, Mikey Palmice.
+His life is spared, but he literally shits his pants out of fear.
+Concurrently, Brendan is given the same treatment but without the mock — shot to death in his bathtub by Uncle Junior’s henchman, Mikey Palmice.

 All of this violence is intercut with Meadow’s heavenly choir performance, making for a very Godfather-esque climax.
 Yet it is more homage than rip-off — an immensely powerful scene that shows The Sopranos using its cinematic influences to transcend the televised medium.

 So, who is Tony Soprano?
-Is he the murderous golem, or the loving family man?
+Is he a murderous golem, or is he a loving family man?
 The final sequence shows that he is capable of both.
 For now, the balance leans toward the latter, but in due time he will give himself up to the former.
 Only three episodes in, The Sopranos has given us much to contemplate.

 - The season 2 episode “Bust Out” explores similar thematic territory.
 In both episodes, Tony consumes someone’s livelihood after they originally came to him for aid.
 He is compared to a golem and a termite, respectively.